A tasty, simple alternative to mashed potato, this creamy carrot and swede mash is dairy free and makes a wonderful side dish to a roast dinner.

 Swede was originally called the “Swedish Turnip” as this is where it came from.
 The name was then shortened to “swede”.

-Swedes tend to be bigger than turnips with a tougher outer skin and are usually purple or yellowy in colour, whilst the skin of a turnip is normally whiter and they are a smaller ball like shape.
+Swedes tend to be bigger than turnips with a tougher outer skin and are usually purple or yellowy in colour, whilst the skin of a turnip is normally whiter and they are a smaller ball-like shape.

-In the US a swede is known as a Rutabaga!
+Fun fact: In the US a swede is known as a Rutabaga!

 🍅 Ingredients